-Students participate in the Foundations and Framework reading program, an extensive instructional reading program that uses literature to develop skills in critical thinking, problem solving, and written expression.
-The Kindergarten through second grade teachers utilize Saxon Phonics with grammar and creative writing.
-The math curriculum supports mastery of math skills, understanding of concepts, and integration of problem solving.
+Students participate in the Open Court reading and phonics program, an extensive instructional reading program that uses literature to develop skills in critical thinking, problem solving and written expression.
+The math curriculum supports mastery of math skills, understanding of concepts and integration of problem solving.
 Social studies and inquiry-based science are the other academic subjects.

 In grades 1-5, we offer an accelerated program and flexible grouping.
 In lower elementary, students are placed in clusters and have a main academic teacher.
 In upper elementary, students are placed in a homeroom and will attend a math and reading class that meets their needs.

-Our science resource teacher visits the K4 and K5 classes, while our students in grades 1-5 participate in engineering and other activities in the Wonder Room.
-Problem solving skills and creativity are strengthened as students learn in this elementary science lab.
+Our K4 and K5 classes visit the Fab Lab, while our students in grades 1-5 go to the Wonder Room.
+Students participate in STEM-based science and math labs.
+Problem solving skills and creativity are strengthened as students collaborate in these elementary science labs.